 State buildings, including office buildings occupied by state agencies, and buildings within the University of California (UC) and California State University (CSU) systems, are subject to specific adoptions by BSC and shown by the acronym BSC in the code text and MATs.
-Read Section 1.2.1 of the 2022 CBC and referenced state laws for more information.
+Read Section 1.2.1 of the 2025 CBC and referenced state laws for more information.
 State-owned or -leased essential service buildings are subject to adoptions by DSA, identified by the acronym DSA-SS in code text and MATs.
-See Articles 1 and 2, commencing with Section 4-201 in Chapter 4 of the 2022 CAC.
+See Articles 1 and 2, commencing with Section 4-201 in Chapter 4 of the 2025 California Administrative Code.

 State buildings, including office buildings occupied by state agencies, and buildings within the University of California and California State University systems, are subject to fire and life safety adoptions by SFM and shown by the acronym SFM in the code text and MATs.
-Read Section 1.11 of the 2019 CBC and referenced state laws for more information.
+Read Section 1.11 of the 2025 CBC and referenced state laws for more information.

 GOV Sections 4450 through 4460 assign the responsibility for the development of building standards for accessibility in public buildings and places of public accommodation to DSA.
-Publicly funded state buildings, including public school buildings and grounds, are both public buildings and places of public accommodation.
+Publicly funded state buildings are both public buildings and places of public accommodation.
 Adoptions for accessibility by DSA are identified in the code text and MATs by the acronym DSA-AC.
-Read more about DSA-AC adoptions relating to school buildings in Section 1.9 of the 2022 CBC.
-Also read Article 2 commencing with Section 4-223 in Chapter 4, and Chapter 5 commencing with Section 5-101, of the CAC.
+Read more about DSA-AC adoptions relating to state buildings in Section 1.9.1 of the 2025 CBC.
+Also read Chapter 5 commencing with Section 5-101, of the California Administrative Code.

-PRC, Division 15, commencing with Section 25000, assigns the responsibility of the development of building standards for energy efficiency to CEC.
-State buildings and public school buildings of Groups A, B, E, F, H, R, S or U occupancies are subject to adoptions by CEC.
+PRC, Division 15, commencing with Section 25000, assign the responsibility of the development of building standards for energy efficiency to CEC.
+State buildings are subject to adoptions by CEC.
 Such adoptions are shown by the acronym CEC in the code text and MATs in appropriate parts of Title 24.
 Most CEC provisions are in the California Energy Code, Part 6 of Title 24, which has no MATs because it is entirely adopted by CEC.
-Read Section 100 of the 2022 California Energy Code for more information and applications of CEC adoptions.
+Read Section 100 of the 2025 California Energy Code for more information and applications of CEC adoptions.